Loyal Hotmail and Outlook users face stark choice: pay up or Microsoft will delete your email

 It’s an unforgiving ultimatum: many will now have to rifle through vast troves of emails, otherwise cough-up for a Microsoft 365 package.
 If you do sign-up, you will have cross-platform access to apps like Microsoft PowerPoint, Microsoft Word, and Excel, with a 50GB email limit to boot.
 However, the sting of having to pay for a previously free service may be enough to make some users hop over to other emailing platforms.

-- PS5 and Xbox Series X restock: here's how Samsung will save the day
+- Apple Car is one step closer to reality with Kia partnership

-- Google Maps new split screen feature makes sure you'll never got lost again
+- PS5 and Xbox Series X controllers supported in sleek Apple update

-- A new Nintendo Switch Pro clue just broke cover – and here's why we're excited!
+- Forget WhatsApp, Signal alerts switched off and nobody knows who to blame

 For a long while, Microsoft used Hotmail addresses.
 This was the case until around 2013 before the tech giant made the shift to the Outlook suite.
 No repercussions came from the switch then; now, Microsoft is reportedly imposing a 15GB limit on its inbox, unless you want to shell out $69.99 / £59.99 / AU$99 for a Microsoft 365 subscription to increase capacity.